Managing Core SaaS Metrics is Getting Harder: Here’s the Solution

 Happily, with advances in financial technology, there are new ways for SaaS firms to secure funding and cater to their customers' need for payment customization.

-Innovative AI-powered tools, for instance, give software providers the power to calculate the reliability of their recurring revenue streams, gleaning insights that can unlock non-dilutive finance intelligently tied to the strength of their customer contracts.
+Innovative AI-powered tools, for instance, give software providers the power to calculate the reliability of their recurring revenue streams, gleaning insights that can unlock non-dilutive true sale financing intelligently tied to the strength of their customer contracts.

 Next-level analytics are also changing the way SaaS start-ups think about pricing.
 Rather than relying on traditional tiered or consumption-based models, brands are starting to apply machine learning to customer data in order to offer bespoke, buy-now-pay-later style packages.